David Em

-David Em (born 1952) is an American artist known for his pioneering breakthroughs in computer art.
+David Em (born 1952) is an American digital artist, known for his pioneering breakthroughs in computer art.
+He lives in Los Osos in San Luis Obispo County, California.

 Early life

 David Em was born in 1952 in Los Angeles, California.
-His father was a petroleum engineer and his mother was an illustrator and watercolor painter.
+His father was a petroleum engineer and his mother was an illustrator.
 When he was a year old, the family moved to South America, where he grew up.

 He studied painting for three years at the Pennsylvania Academy of the Fine Arts.
-In 1972 he set up a studio in San Francisco, where he began working with electronic art.
+In 1972, he set up a studio in San Francisco, where he began working with digital art.

 Career

 Em started working with digital media before there were personal computers.
-He created his first digital painting at the Xerox Palo Alto Research Center (Xerox PARC) in 1975 with SuperPaint, "the first complete digital paint system".
+He created his first digital picture in 1975 at the Xerox Palo Alto Research Center (Xerox PARC) in Palo Alto, California, using SuperPaint, "the first complete digital paint system".

-In 1976, he designed an articulated 3D digital insect at Information International, Inc. that could walk, jump, and fly, the first 3D character created by a fine artist.
+In 1976, he designed articulated 3D digital insects at Information International, Inc. that could walk, jump, and fly, some of the first 3D characters created by a fine artist.

 Em became the first artist to produce navigable virtual worlds in 1977 at NASA’s Jet Propulsion Laboratory (JPL), where he was Artist in Residence from 1976 to 1988.
-He also created digital art at the California Institute of Technology (1985 – 1988), and Apple Computer (1991).
+He also created digital art at the California Institute of Technology (1985–1988), and Apple Computer (1991).
 Em has worked independently since the early 1990s.

 His digital art has been written about in Time, Newsweek, The New York Times, the Los Angeles Times, The Boston Globe, Der Spiegel, and many other publications.

 His images have been presented internationally, including at the Centre Pompidou, the Musee d’Art Moderne de la Ville de Paris, Harvard's Carpenter Center for the Visual Arts, MIT, the Museum of Contemporary Art, Los Angeles, and the Academy of Motion Pictures Arts and Sciences.

 Em's art has also appeared in popular media, including the covers of Herbie Hancock's Future Shock, Sound-System, and Perfect Machine albums and an electronic version of William Gibson’s Neuromancer.

 He is the first digital artist to have his working papers acquired by the Smithsonian Archives of American Art.

 Scope of work

-Em's art spans multiple media, including virtual worlds, film, photography, printmaking, and live performance.
+Em's art spans multiple media, including virtual worlds, film, photography, printmaking, generative art, and live performance.

 His work is independent of any group or movement.

 He says he "makes pictures with electronic light, sculpts with memory", and "evolves images that grow into and out of each other".

 Stylistically, Em's art has connections to Surrealism, abstract painting, and experimental film.
 Gardner's Art Through the Ages describes his work as "futuristic geometric versions of Surrealistic dreamscapes in which the forms seem familiar and strange at the same time."

 Some of his early digital art created at the Jet Propulsion Laboratory incorporates deep-space themes.
 In the 1980s he produced light effects reminiscent of the French Impressionists, and in the 1990s he introduced otherworldly lifeforms into his images.
 His recent work makes references to neuroscience.